holodekk/ovsdb/README.md

 Congratulations.
 You've just had your first Rust conversation with OVSDB.
 For further reading, check out the [examples](https://git.dubzland.com/holodekk/ovsdb/-/tree/main/examples/) directory in the `ovsdb` repository, or the [docs][docsrs-url].

+## Contributing

+As this crate is heavily WIP, contributions are extremely welcome.
+Check out the [contributing guide][guide] to get involved.
+[guide]: CONTRIBUTING.md

 ## License

 This project is licensed under the [MIT license](LICENSE.md).